JeremyGagnier/Algorithms/README.md

 # Algorithms

-This is a place where I'll store algorithms like collision detection or centroid calcuating.
+The goal of this project is to store algorithms like collision detection for various types of geometry, floating integer calculations, octree collision detection, polygon calculations, etc.

-Ideally these are written in whatever language I wrote them in initially and also in python, since python is easy to read and won't be made illegible by optimizations.
+Currently there are only collision detection algorithms in C++.
+They are optimized and performance/unit tested, however some of them are incorrect.